 Width is an important factor when choosing a snowboard.
-Too wide will lack responsiveness.
+Too wide of a board will lack responsiveness.
 Too narrow and you run the risk of toe and heel drag, which can easily throw you on your face, especially if you enjoy steeper terrain or laying down a hard carve- looking at you dudes with boot sizes 11.5 and up!

 If you wear a size 11 or smaller snowboard boot, congrats you are in the clear.
 Feel free to skip the rest of this.